 The West Valley area is also home to companies such as REI, UPS, Amazon, a Walmart Distribution Center and The Cancer Treatment Centers of America, which employs more than 600 people.
 In nearby Northwest Phoenix, companies like USAA, Discover Card, Cigna, Honeywell and American Express all have large campuses just a short drive away.

 Furthermore, the strong workforce provided by the state’s university system means that companies have a growing pool of educated talent to recruit for far less than it would cost them to hire similar workers in neighboring states.
 This bodes well for Arizona workers across the economic spectrum, ensuring that the West Valley can build a diverse economy across key industries like healthcare, aerospace and more.

 Living in Arizona: Places to Visit

 Which places do you need to visit in Arizona?
-It is too hard to narrow down the list, even if we break it down by different categories.
-Instead, here is a snapshot of multiple favorites of different types of destinations for people living in Arizona.
+It's too hard to narrow down the list, even if we break it down by different categories.
+Instead, here is a snapshot of favorite destinations for people living in Arizona.
 Whether you are putting on your hiking shoes or looking to indulge yourself for a weekend, hopefully we have found something for everyone!

 As mentioned previously, Lake Pleasant is a particularly popular destination for locals, due in part to the huge number of recreational opportunities and the Lake’s close proximity to the Phoenix area.
 Whether you are looking to lounge on the beach, cast a line or enjoy some water sports, Lake Pleasant is just a quick drive north!